Xiangkhouang: Landmarks

-The tourism department of Laos has listed 63 notable landmarks in the province.
-Thirty-two are natural sites, 18 are cultural sites, and are 13 historical sites.
-Of these some of the important sites are the following.
+The tourism department of Laos has listed 63 “notable landmarks” in the province.
+32 are natural sites, 18 are cultural sites, and 13 are historical sites.
+Of these, some are the following:

-The province's most distinctive landmark is the Plain of Jars.
+The first landmark is the Plain of Jars.
 The "jars" are 2,100 tubular-shaped megalithic stone jars used for funerary purposes.
 The jars range from 1–3 m in height.
-They are found throughout the province in clusters containing from one to several hundred jars each.
+They are found throughout the province in clusters containing from one to some hundred jars each.
 The jars date from the Iron Age (500 BCE–500 CE).
 Nearest to Phonsavan is Jar Site 1, with an area of 25 hectares (ha).
 The largest jar found here is 2.5 m x 2.5 m, while the rest are half this size.
 One jar has decorations on it.
 The megalithic jar sites of Xiangkhouang were inscribed on UNESCO's list of World Heritage Sites in July 2019.

-Muang Khoun was the capital of the ancient Phuan Kingdom of the 14th century.
+Muang Khoun was the capital of the Phuan Kingdom of the 14th century.
 It is southeast of Phonsavan.
-At the Wat Piawat Temple, destroyed during the conflicts of the First Indochina War (1946–1954) and the Second Vietnam War (1955–1975), the ruins of a stone wall with brick archways, relics of the former colonial rule of France over this part of Laos and from the whole country, a large-sized statue of Buddha, broken pillars and short sections of walls remain to this day and are still clearly visible as well as accessible.
-Once buried in the thick tropical forest, the That Foun stupa, dating back some 450 years, can be seen near the road outside Phonsavan.
+At the Wat Phia Wat Temple, destroyed during the conflicts of the First Indochina War (1946–1954) and the Second Vietnam War (1955–1975), the ruins of a stone wall with brick archways, relics of French colonial rule of over this part of Laos and from the whole country, a statue of Buddha, broken pillars and sections of walls remain and are visible and accessible.
+Once buried in the tropical forest, the That Foun stupa, dating back some 450 years, can be seen near the road outside Phonsavan.
 In an ethnic village of the Phuan, to the south of Phonsavan, Ban Napi mounds of war scrap can be seen buried in tableware.
-During the 1980s, eight families came together and assembled bits and pieces of aluminum from damaged, crashed or shot-down US Air Force (USAF) and other aircraft of air forces of US-aligned countries (such as the Royal Lao Air Force) in mounds of melted metal, lack, wood and ash.
+During the 1980s, eight families came together and assembled bits and pieces of aluminum from damaged, crashed or shot-down United States Air Force aircraft, and aircraft from US-aligned air forces (such as the Royal Lao Air Force) in mounds of melted metal, lack, wood and ash.
 Such war debris and wreckage can be found scattered between the Lang Waterfall and Jar Site 3 of the Plain of Jars.

-A secret tunnel was constructed below the hills of the Phu Kheng Jar Quarry Site during the Second Vietnam War.
+A secret tunnel was constructed below the hills of the Phu Kheng Jar Quarry Site during the Second Indochina War.
 The tunnel is 70 m in length and 1.6 m in height.
 Reinforced-concrete bunkers with night-camps are visible nearby.
-Unexploded ordnance (UXOs) can be found in large quantities in this Laotian province and these are all in the process of getting cleared and removed away under the aegis of the UK-based Mines Advisory Group (MAG).
-The Visitor Information Centre established by the (MAG) in Phonsavan provides information on the history of the aerial bombardment campaigns in this part of Laos.